 Metal spoons have been around for a while now, but there has been a recent explosion of new types, brands models and colours.
 Therefore spoons are a trending product growing in popularity particularly for freshwater anglers.
 Increased sales would testify to this.
 In comes the Nories wasaby, a heavy jigging spoon originally manufactured in Japan and designed for targeting species such as the Largemouth Bass.
 A unique shaped spoon with precision balance allows you to cast this spoon and for an absolute mile.

-For land based anglers this lure is a game changer, providing anglers the ability to cast great distances and reach water depths that you generally cant is a great advantage.
+For land-based anglers this lure is a game changer, providing anglers with the ability to cast great distances and reach water depths that you generally cant is a great advantage.
 Often predatory fish will simply strike or chase down this lure out of predatory instincts.
-And when you get a bite hold on because you know its going to be a fish of decent size.
+And when you get a bite hold on because you know it’s going to be a fish of decent size.
 If the bite gets a little quiet then sometimes ill smear a little bit of scent on the spoon.
 ProCure or S-factor is a nice choice when the bite is quiet I find this certainly helps.

 A growing colour range has most of the requirements covered.

 BR2, BR4, BR5, BR7, BR8, BR13, BR15, BR16, BR28, BR139, BR172, BR18, BR184, BR265

 Also, a new range of metal hammered embossed patterns

 What species can I catch with a Nories Wasabi spoon

 The Wasabi spoons are designed for freshwater species such as trout, redin, perch and bass.